pdermott-demo/pass-the-keys-demo/readme.md

 ### Testing
-Tests can be run in the usual manner via `python manage.py test` coverage is currently 93%, I had hoped to get this to 100% but I was running out of time.
+Tests can be run in the usual manner via `python manage.py test` coverage is currently 93%, I had hoped to get this to 100%, sadly I ran out of time.

 ---
-Thank you for your time on this so far, I look forward to discussing this work and potential improvements in upcoming interviews.
+Thank you for your time on this so far, I look forward to discussing this work and potential improvements in an upcoming interview.